mcanabalb/getdata-032/README.md

 The script works as follows:

-* Load R libraries that will be used library("dplyr")

-* 0. Load Data into R
+0. Load Data into R
 Read Files under directory UCI HAR Dataset
 Read different variables: Activity (Test and Train), Subject (Test and Train) Features (Test and Train) Concatenate the data_tables train + test by rows regarding subject, activity and features Set descriptive names to variables
 Obtain unique column_ids for "select" in dplyr

-* 1. Merges the training and the test sets to create one data set Merges Activity, Subject and Features data sets by column
+1. Merges the training and the test sets to create one data set Merges Activity, Subject and Features data sets by column

-* 2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
 Filter columns to get the data for mean(), std(), activity, subject

-* 3. Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set

-* 4. Appropriately labels the data set with descriptive variable names
+4 Appropriately labels the data set with descriptive variable names

-* 5. Creates a second,independent tidy data set and ouput it First aggregate data to calculate mean by (subject & activity variables) Second arrange data by subject and activity
+5. Creates a second,independent tidy data set and ouput it First aggregate data to calculate mean by (subject & activity variables) Second arrange data by subject and activity
 Third wirte output to "tidydata.txt"